nextstrain/ncov/narratives/ncov_draft.md

 <br>

-Previous research on related Coronavirus suggest that these viruses accumulate between 1 and 3 changes in their genome per month (rates of 0.003 - 0.001/site and year).
+Previous research on related coronavirus suggests that these viruses accumulate between 1 and 3 changes in their genome per month (rates of 0.003 - 0.001/site and year).

 <br>

-On the right, we explore how different assumptions about the rate of change, and the observed genetic diversity, gives us estimates for the timing of the outbreak.
+On the right, we explore how different assumptions about the rate of change, and the observed genetic diversity, give us estimates for the timing of the outbreak.

 ```auspiceMainDisplayMarkdown